childsb/glusterfs-mount-container/README.md

-# glusterfs-mount-container
-glusterfs mount running in a container accessible from the host.

-This requires Docker 1.10+.
-To buildi the docker container:
+glusterfs-mount-container requires Docker 1.10+.
+To build the docker container:
 ```
  ./b.sh
 ```